Home / Latin America & Caribbean / Mexico / Esquites (Mexican Corn Salad/Cup)

 • Lukewarm or cold corn

-Corn sitting at improper temperatures can allow bacterial growth.
+Corn sitting at improper temperatures can compromise its quality and freshness.

 • Condiments left open and unrefrigerated in hot weather